mehrdad2000/WildflyAutodeployment/README.md

 # Docker
-in case you need to deploy your [ear,war] file on wildfly docker container without headache.
+in case you need to deploy your [ear,war] file on wildfly [domain or standalone] docker container without headache.

 | file          | Description   |